Guide to Work, Study, Travel and Living Abroad

 Between 14-15, Gregory attended a French public high school in southern France on the Italian border.
 He discovered how little he knew and how overwhelmingly friendly students and other locals living on the French Riviera can be to Americans willing to speak and respect their rich language and culture.

-When Hubbs graduated early from an American high school, he spent a semester of cultural immersion study and travel with college students in Toulouse, France.
+When Hubbs graduated early from an American high school in the college town of Amherst, Massachusetts, he spent a semester of cultural immersion study and travel with college students in Toulouse, France.
 The program included a homestay with a hospitable French family via the Experiment in International Living program.
-During his free time at age 17, Gregory translated many of the visionary and influential Symbolist poems of Charles BaudelaireArthur Rimbaud, and other poets idolized by American Beatniks and rock lyricists such as Morrison, Led Zeppelin, Dylan, Patti Smith as well as a range of art movements, including the Surrealists, and icons to countless great writers, including T.S.
-Eliot, Samuel Beckett, Sir Arthur Conan Doyle, and Wallace Stevens.
+During his free time at ages 17-18, Gregory's imagination was pushed to its limits by his daily work and obsession with the translation of the many visionary and influential Symbolist poems of Charles BaudelaireArthur Rimbaud, Stephane Mallarmé, and other French poets idolized by American Beatnik writers, many well-read pop/rock/folk music lyricists, scores of classical music composers, philosophers and essayists, a range of seminal art movements, and as icons to various subsequent literary giants.

 Many subsequent years as a high school and college student backpacking with a Eurail pass through Europe on a meager budget every summer preceded and ensued with occasional visits to his parents' modest 12th-century watchtower in Tuscany to work using his otherwise useless muscle for money in return for restoring tall thick crumbling walls of medieval and even Etruscan origin.

-Our humble 3-floor watchtower (bottom floor had been for horses) on the town walls of a hilltop village in Tuscany near Florence, Siena, and overlooking San Gimignano.
-Next to a modest a garden, with views overlooking endless hills, grape vineyards, olive trees, lush green fields, and other Medieval towns—with ancient thick stone walls, upon which Gregory worked like Hercules to pay for many summer travels as it was very slowly restored while seeking to retain the soul.
+Our humble 3-floor watchtower (the bottom floor had been for horses) was on the town walls of a hilltop village in Tuscany near Florence and Siena, overlooking San Gimignano.
+We had a modest garden full of wild herbs, artichokes, and a fig tree, with views of endless hills, grape vineyards, olive trees, lush green fields, and other Medieval towns.

 Student Years Abroad